 - Confront comparisons: promote a discussion about the harms that can come from comparing yourself to others.
-Show the video clips: - Jessica's daily affirmation video vs - Change one thing video (Dove Video) - Discuss ways your students can build themselves up (positive self-talk) versus running themselves down (negative self-talk). - Social Media Breakdown NEDA activity is on page 7 of the linked resource Appropriate for intermediate aged students. - Dove/NEDIC Banish Body Talk module.
+Show the video clips: - Jessica's daily affirmation video vs - Change one thing video (Dove Video) - Discuss ways your students can build themselves up (positive self-talk) versus running themselves down (negative self-talk). - Social Media Breakdown NEDA activity is on page 7 of the linked resource Appropriate for intermediate aged students. - Beyond Images Banish Body Talk module.
 Students will learn the problems body talk can cause and practice ways to challenge everyday body talk.
-Appropriate for junior and intermediate students. - The "I" in image (SMHO) ---students will look at images and choose ones with meaning for them.
-Use your own images or the linked slideshow.
-You can include a viewing of the "What's Your Thing" video and discuss it using prompts from NEDIC Beyond Images curriculum activity 9 of linked lesson plan.
+Fill out the short form to get access to the gr.
+4 lesson 1 Banishing Body Talk module (Appropriate for junior and intermediate students) - Seeing beyond physical appearance: - Use the "I" in image (SMHO) prompts to have students look at images and choose ones with meaning for them.
+Use your own images or images found here. - Talk to students about things they like about themselves beyond physical appearance.
+Use prompts from NEDIC Beyond Images curriculum to guide your discussion (Fill out the short form to get access to the gr.
+4 lesson 2 module, and scroll to activity 9).
 Appropriate for all grades.